Santosh-Gupta/SpeedTorch/README.md

 I have noticed that different instances of Colab result in different speed results, so keep this in mind while reviewing these results.
 A personal run of the colab notebook may result in different values, though the order of magnetude of the results are generally the same.

 The transfer times in the following tables are given in seconds.
 This benchmarking was preformed with a colab instance whose CPU has 2 cores.
-After this project had been released, Colab's upgraded their instances to 4 core CPUs, so the following benchmarking no longer reflects transfer times in Google Colab.
+Colab has a Pro version of paid instances which are 4 core CPUs, so the following benchmarking would not reflect for those instances.

 | Tensor Type	| To Cuda Pytorch Variable	| Comparison |
 | --- | --- | --- |